karmaniverous/entity-client-dynamodb/.stan/system/stan.todo.md

   - Introduce a shared, typed plugin instance seam (aws-pattern):
     - Add a single exported alias (e.g., `DynamodbPluginInstance`) which threads `DynamodbPluginConfig` into `PluginWithInstanceHelpers`, and use it in every `register*` signature.
     - Eliminate brittle `PluginReader` intersection typing that can collapse to `unknown`.
-  - Add dynamic option descriptions only where defaults are config-derived (schema defaults / config values):
-    - Use `plugin.createPluginDynamicOption` for `tablesPath`, `tokens.*`, and `local.*` defaults when present in validated config.
-    - Do not claim defaults for env-derived values (e.g., `TABLE_NAME`, derived endpoints).

 - DynamoDB get-dotenv plugin: fixtures-first tests (Commander + host)
   - Replace FakeGroup wiring tests with registration smoke tests using a real GetDotenvCli host: